 Eventide TimeFactor Twin Digital Delay Pedal

-It’s really hard to review this pedal, because if you ask “What does it do?”, the first answer that springs to mind is “Just about everything.”
+It’s really hard to explain this pedal, because if you ask “What does it do?”, the first answer that springs to mind is “Just about everything.”
 The delay types that come with the unit are: digital delay, vintage (analog) delay, tape echo, modulated delay, band delay (like modulated, but you can change the filter), multi-tap, and reverse delay.

 - Controls: Mix, Delay Mix, Preset Control, Xnob, Delay Time A and B, Depth, Speed, Filter, Feedback A and B